-Table 3.
-Post-registration
+Table 3.Post-registration

-Procedure Responsibilities, roles, and explanation of application Procedure Responsibilities Roles Procedure: Activity cycle procedure for projects / Procedure: Activity cycle procedure for programmes of activities6 Once an activity has been registered, any changes to the activity - for example, changing the start date of the crediting period or increasing the GHG emission reduction threshold - must be approved by the host Party.
+Procedure Responsibilities, roles, and explanation of application Trocedure Responsibilities Roles Procedure: Activity cycle procedure for projects / Procedure: Activity cycle procedure for programmes of activities 5 Once an activity has been registered, any changes to the activity - for example, changing the start date of the crediting period or increasing the GHG emission reduction threshold - must be approved by the host Party.
 Any Party, stakeholder or UNFCCC-admitted observer organization may provide comments on a proposed activity through the UNFCCC website in accordance with the Procedure: Activity cycle procedure for projects.
-At any stage, a host Party may withdraw its approval or authorization of activity participants from an activity in accordance with the Procedure: Activity cycle procedure for projects.
+At any stage, a host Party may withdraw its approval of the project in accordance with the Procedure: Activity cycle procedure for projects.